Clarity gives you minecraft in a clear, no-nonsense way. Very low noise, very high visibility.

 How wet is the farmland?
 There are eight levels.

-How much power the light and heavy pressure plates are generating is indicated by border pixels.
+How much power the light and heavy pressure plates are generating is shown.

 Similarly, how much power the daylight detectors are generating is shown by lighting up cells.